 O who will liberate me from this human body in which I am being held as a prisoner in so many ways?
 I am housed in this Body all the bones of which are clamped on me like bolts.
-The feet of this Body is like fetters for me, and its hands are like manacles.
-The feet as well as the hands are like chains for me.
+The feet of this Body are like fetters for me, and its hands are like manacles.
+The feet, as well as the hands, are like chains for me.

 The eyes of the Body are a binding obstruction for me; and the impact of external sounds on the Body’s ear-drum has a deafening effect on me.
 I am suspended within the Body’s complex neuro-vascular system (consisting of nerves, arteries, and veins).

 Each organ of the Body causes torture to me, and I am especially tormented by the vanity of its head and the duplicity of its heart, besides being tormented by the vices which are committed by each other organ of the Body.